About

 I’m not just capturing what happens.

-Because when the pressure is real, the story is already there —
+Because when the pressure is real, the story is already there — you just have to know how to read it.

 The Power of Non-Verbal Storytelling →